omega8cc/boa/docs/AEGIR2BOA.md

 resume), stage-1 flip/revert/re-flip, and public serving through the proxy window.
 That drill estate was Drupal-7-only and HTTP-only.

-Re-run in full on 2026-08-11 against a fresh vanilla source and a fresh BOA target, on published tool bytes, with an estate carrying real Let's Encrypt sites and a Drupal 9 composer platform.
-That run found and fixed eight defects in these tools — and added the `peer` verb — four of which made a documented path impossible rather than merely rough — read `aegir2boa/audits/2026-08-11-change-impact.md` and `boa-testing tier3/results/A2B-FRESH-E2E-2026-08-11.md` before trusting any claim here that predates it.
+Re-validated in full on 2026-08-11 against a fresh vanilla source and a fresh BOA target, on published tool bytes, with an estate carrying real Let's Encrypt sites and a Drupal 9 composer platform.
+That re-validation changed tool behaviour — including the new `peer` verb — so use current published tool bytes: earlier copies do not carry the stage-1 HTTPS flip, composer-platform adoption, or `peer`.
 What that re-run settled:

-- **Stage 1 on an encrypted estate is now drilled**, not theoretical: flip, revert and re-flip with both HTTPS sites answering 200 on their own certificates at every step.
-It had never worked before that day — the flip died at the node save on any `apache_ssl` estate, immediately after its own dry run reported CLEAN.
+- **Stage 1 on an encrypted estate is drilled**, not theoretical: flip, revert and re-flip on an `apache_ssl` estate with both HTTPS sites answering 200 on their own certificates at every step.
 - **D8+ composer platforms are adopted as projects**, not as their docroots.
   Before the fix the platform was named after its `web/` directory (so any two collided) and `vendor/` never travelled, which no adopted site can survive.